 Helping To Protect Your Ideas

 Many great Institute inventions never realize their full potential of improving or saving lives because their inventors fail to protect them.
-Most Institute inventions are a very early development stage and require substantial investment of resources before they are of practical use.
+Most Institute inventions are at a very early development stage and require substantial investment of resources before they are of practical use.
 Without suitable safeguards, these investments are never made and many great ideas whither in the lab.
-Roswell’s technology transfer office protect the Institute’s intellectual property (IP) in order to drive the early-stage inventions to useful products or services benefiting the public.
-Working with Roswell’s Technology Transfer Office (TTO), RPCI researchers can enhance the impact t of their work on their community, the Institute and their own labs.
-This guide discusses how the technology transfer process works and the benefits to researchers.
+Roswell Park's Technology Transfer Office (TTO) protects the Institute’s intellectual property (IP) in order to drive the early-stage inventions to useful products or services benefiting the public.
+Working with Roswell Park’s TTO, RPCI researchers can enhance the impact of their work on their community, the Institute and their own labs.
+Below we discuss how the technology transfer process works and how this benefits researchers.

 The greatest benefit of technology transfer is the satisfaction of seeing your ideas improving the lives of the people around you.
 Most researchers chose academic careers to help the public good.
-Technology transfer helps ensure your hard work enriches you, your lab, the Institute and the public in general.
-In addition, although your invention belongs to the Institute, you are usually entitled to 40% of the revenue.
-The technology transfer process can also be the catalyst for collaborative research between you and scientists in the pharmaceutical industry.
-As you work with corporate scientists, new opportunities can be created through corporate sponsored research funds and access to private research equipment, materials and resources.
+Technology transfer helps ensure your hard work enriches you, your lab, the Institute, and the general public.
+In addition, although your invention belongs to the Institute, you are usually entitled to 40 percent of the revenue.
+The technology transfer process can also be the catalyst for collaborative research between you and scientists in industry.
+As you work with corporate scientists, new opportunities can be created through corporate sponsored research funds as well as access to private research equipment, materials and resources.

 Protect What Is in Your Head